-Although biomass of bottom trawl catches from the West Basin of Lake Erie has declined dramatically over the past eight years, cycles of fish population abundance are often longer than eight years in the Laurentian Great Lakes (USGS 2014).
-Thus, trends from an eight-year data series should be interpreted cautiously.
-This survey provided new perspectives not immediately available from existing monitoring efforts to support goals of natural resource management efforts to establish diverse fish communities that support Lake Erie Fish Community Objectives, including thriving commercial and recreational fisheries, improved fish habitat and desirable ecosystem performance, and reduced adverse impacts from invasive fish (Francis et al. 2020).
-Notably, the importance of Freshwater Drum may be underemphasized if Lake Erie surveys report numerical instead of biomass-based measures of relative abundance.
-The potential for Freshwater Drum to impact invasive dreissenid mussels has only been evaluated superficially (French & Bur 1996), but due to its dominance in the fish community, this species has potential to contribute substantially to the remineralization of phosphorous in Lake Erie through the consumption of mussels (e.g., Johnson et al. 2005).
+Although biomass of bottom trawl catches from the West Basin of Lake Erie have declined dramatically over the past nine years, cycles of fish population abundances and community dynamics often occur over longer time frames in the Laurentian Great Lakes (USGS 2014).
+Thus, trends from a nine-year data series should be interpreted cautiously.
+Fish biomass estimates collected during this survey may provide important information on fish community and ecosystem structure in Lake Erie not immediately available from existing numerical based monitoring efforts.
+Notably, the role that Freshwater Drum play in community dynamics may be underemphasized if Lake Erie surveys report numerical instead of biomass-based measures of relative abundance.
+The potential for Freshwater Drum to impact invasive dreissenid mussels has only been evaluated superficially (French & Bur 1996), but due to its dominance in the fish community, this species has potential to contribute substantially to the remineralization of phosphorous in Lake Erie through the consumption of non-native mussels (e.g.,

+Johnson et al. 2005).
 Data presented herein, along with other surveys, highlight the need to better understand mechanisms driving forage fish abundance.
 Adult Walleye and Yellow Perch have historically relied on Gizzard Shad and Emerald Shiner as primary forage in the West Basin (Knight et al. 1984).
-Particularly for Walleye, which have experienced strong year-classes in 2015, 2018, and 2019, the higher abundance of Gizzard Shad is encouraging.
-However, the inconsistent abundance of forage in the West Basin of Lake Erie over the last several years may result in a pattern of reduced growth and early emigration (Madenjian et al. 1996; Wang et al. 2007).
+Particularly for Walleye, which have experienced strong year-classes in 2015, 2018, and 2019, the inconsistent abundance of forage in the West Basin of Lake Erie over the last several years may result in a pattern of reduced growth and early emigration (Madenjian et al. 1996; Wang et al. 2007).
 Diet investigations that incorporate ontogenetic changes in spatial distribution may be needed to better inform potential management actions that would ensure sustainable fisheries in Lake Erie.
 Such efforts will require surveys like the one presented in this report.